usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

     to 0, and typically left at the default value.

-  * ``MCPTT Group ID`` The MCPTT Group ID pertains to group calls; it is also, in practice, a SIP URI (i.e. a string value).
+  * ``MCPTT Group ID`` The MCPTT Group ID pertains to group calls; it is also, in practice, a SIP URI (i.e., a string value).
 In this ns-3 model, for simplicity, it is stored as a 32-bit unsigned integer.
 On clients, the value is stored in the base class ``ns3::psc::McpttCallMachineGrp`` as an attribute, and similarly, on the server, it is stored in an attribute